 If you need a lot of backlinks, you just need to up your game and scale up your outreach.
 Reach out to more webmasters by using the contact form on their site or by contacting them via email.
 It’s better you contact them through direct email rather than filling in the contact form on their site because it may get caught as spam if they’re all using the same anti-spam plugin.
-Try submitting the same comment on multiple blogs powered by Akismet plugin and you’ll know what I’m talking about.
+Try submitting the same comment on multiple blogs powered by the Akismet plugin and you’ll know what I’m talking about.

-Use tools like Hunter, Mailshake, Anymail Finder, and Lemlist to find the email addresses of people behind any website.
+Use tools like Hunter, Mailshake, Anymail Finder, or Lemlist to find the email addresses of people behind any website.
 If you can reach out to at least 100 people, you can be sure about getting 10 links from that.
 It is not bad at all considering that they were all cold emails asking for a link.

-Some webmasters can take more a week or two to get back to your email.
+Some webmasters can take more than a week or two to get back to your email.
 Can’t blame them ’cause that’s how it works when they’re in control of everything and there’s too much to manage.

 Offer an incentive

 Why would any webmaster bother about spending the time to add a link to your website?
 Offer them an incentive, make them an offer they can’t refuse.
 If you’ve got a large social media following, you can assure them that you’ll add a couple of their posts to your social media buffer and set it on automation.
 Don’t just make false promises, this will just piss off the webmaster and you will lose your link in no time.
-The better your incentive is, higher the chance you’ll get a backlink.
+The better your incentive is, the higher the chance you’ll get a backlink.

 Avoid using outreach templates

 I know that you can come up with a million outreach templates just by making a quick search on Google.
-The problem with all these templates is that they have been overused and have lost its shine and value.
-Most of the email providers nowadays have intelligent message filters in place and they’ll downright move your email to the spam box without even giving the webmaster a chance to see what’s in your email.
+The problem with all these templates is that they have been overused and have lost their shine and value.
+Most email providers nowadays have intelligent message filters in place and they’ll downright move your email to the spam box without even giving the webmaster a chance to see what’s in your email.

 Instead, focus on writing your own best copy of the email for the outreach campaign.
 That way, you would sound unique and original.